Visitor and Use Policies

 - Materials MUST be kept in the order in which they are found within each box and folder.

-- Reproduction of archival material is at the discretion of the archivist.
+- Reproduction of archival materials is at the discretion of the archivist.

 - Citations should acknowledge the Cleveland Museum of Art Archives and note the collection name, box number, folder title, and date.